 "Producer" Morgan hails from The Great State of Texas!
 Born and raised in the Lone Star state (in the Panhandle) Morgan waxes nostalgic about her life as a proud Texan, and Cowboys fan!
 She's also a HUGE Country music buff and is so excited to be playing the Greatest Boss Country hits for you weekends on The Boss.

 Dave was born in Southern California and grew up listening to Boss Radio in Boss Angeles.
 After moving to Las Vegas as a boy, he continued to return to California during the summers and caught the Boss Radio fever.
 Dave has been a Las Vegas Country radio staple for decades.
 He now lends his voice to the Boss airwaves from Boss Vegas every weekend.

-In the Paley Center for Media (formerly The Museum of Broadcasting) for the contributions she made to "free-form" FM radio, Raechel has an illustrious career on air from San Francisco to Los Angeles, CNN, Sirius/XM, and Dial Global satellite radio nationwide.
+In the Paley Center for Media (formerly The Museum of Television and Radio) for the contributions she made to "free-form" FM radio, Raechel has an illustrious career on air from San Francisco to Los Angeles, CNN, Sirius/XM, and Jones Satellite Network radio nationwide, as well as Radio Riviera in Hollywood.
 Ms. Rae Boss-casts her show from Baja California every week!

 Born in Memphis, Robin started in radio while living in Charlotte during high school, before moving to west Texas and going to college.
 Having spent several years in Amarillo, Robin is now back in his native Tennessee, living in the shadow of Nashville, Music City USA.
 When not on Boss Country, he enjoys smoking BBQ, golf and time with his wife and family.